sebastian9991/sebastian9991/README.md

 -->

 - 🔭 I’m currently working with general frameworks used in industry, and some pytorch projects.
-- 🌱 I’m currently learning Rust!
+- 🌱 I’m currently trying to be adept at Rust!
 - 👯 I’m looking to collaborate on startups and contributions